annagabain/Mom-Lifehacks/README.md

 ### About Work-Life

-An introduction for the content telling about importantce of work-life balance for mothers.
-This is the first out of three sections of the website.s
+An introduction to the main content telling about importantce of work-life balance for mothers.
+This is the first out of three sections of the website (About, Lifehacks, Contact).
+The user expects to find out what the Lifehacks are about.

 <img width="719" alt="Screenshot of the landing page title" src="assets/md-images/About-work-life.jpg">